 The Rank Intelligence widget shows ranking data directly on your dashboard, and can be edited to bring in specific ranking information (i.e. new, lost, gained, declined keyword positions).

 Setup a unique dashboard with variations of this widget configured to show the specified data.

 Since the widget is customizable, you can pull in the keywords from the specific keyword tag that matches your criteria.
 This example from an ecommerce site is looking at keywords in the tag of “Blazer.”

 (A dashboard view of the seoClarity platform showing rank changes.)

-You can then set up automated dashboard email alerts at the frequency of your choice to any email address.
+You can then set up automated dashboard email alerts to be delivered straight to your inbox at the frequency of your choice to any email address.